Vivaldi101/3dVulkan/README.md

 Vulkan renderer working in progress, with mesh shading and ray tracing written in C23 with minimal library dependencies (cgltf, volk, stb image) written from scratch for Win32.

 Orbit camera usage: left-click to orbit eye, right-click to pan, wheel to zoom in and out.
+FPS camera usage: left-click to change direction, wasd to move.

 Diffuse lighting model with specular highlights: